 You are qualified for all of the roles that I share in my free career quiz, on my website or on the roles that we share on our Instagram at Teacher Career Coach, that teachers are landing directly from the classroom.
 If you for certain are not open to other suggestions or roles, that’s okay.

 I don’t ever want to convince you to do something that you just know isn’t a good fit for you.
-But this episode is so important for me to write for those of you that know you will not be going into-.
 But this episode is so important for me to write for those of you that know that you’re not going to be going back to teaching no matter what happens.

 When Stepping Stone Jobs Might Be Necessary